NREL/OpenStudio-ERI/docs/source/software_connection.rst

 *******************

 A single ``Appliances/ClothesDryer`` element may be specified.

+If no clothes dryer is located within the Rated Home, a clothes dryer in the nearest shared laundry room on the project site shall be used if available for daily use by the occupants of the Rated Home.
+If there are multiple clothes dryers, the clothes dryer with the lowest Energy Factor or Combined Energy Factor shall be used.

 The dryer's ``FuelType`` and ``ControlType`` ("timer" or "moisture") must be provided.
 The efficiency of the clothes dryer can either be entered as a ``CombinedEnergyFactor`` or an ``EnergyFactor``.